rennpy/pyondocs/README.md

 Use the [plugin web browser](https://vd-plugins.github.io/web/#) for this.

-The first one is [hidegiftbutton](https://vd-plugins.github.io/proxy/amsyarasyiq.github.io/letup/HideGiftButton/) (who uses those anyway) and [hideappbutton](https://rico040.github.io/bunny-plugins/hideappbutton/) (optionally).
-Both of these make your chatbox cleaner.
+The first one is [HideGiftButton](https://vd-plugins.github.io/proxy/amsyarasyiq.github.io/letup/HideGiftButton/) (who uses those anyway), [HideAppButton](https://rico040.github.io/bunny-plugins/hideappbutton/) (optionally) and [HideVoiceButton](https://aliernfrog.github.io/vd-plugins/HideVoiceButton/).
+All of these will make your chatbox not look like an absolute mess (I'm looking at you discord).

 Next up, [themes+](https://vd-plugins.github.io/proxy/fres621.github.io/vendetta-plugins/BetterSearch/) is a must have for theme enjoyers.
 If you want a way to setup iconpacks for any theme, some are included within themes + or you can use [this link](https://raw.githubusercontent.com/rairof/discord-iconpacks/master/Packs/Plumpy/) for a fixed version of rosiecord plumpy! (dont use a suffix and remove the / at the start which themes+ weirdly does by default).